nikoremi97/detect-server-security-bakend/README.md

 5.3 To set up the DB, run the sql lines in `src/database/db_schema.sql` separated by `;`

 6. On path `src/main` run `go run main.go`

+7. To generate Go binary run this command on linux:
+    `CGO_ENABLED=0 GOOS=linux go build -a -installsuffix cgo -o main .`

 Enjoy!